abdnh/win-move-taskbar-buttons/README.md

 [7+ Taskbar Tweaker](https://ramensoftware.com/7-taskbar-tweaker) (written by the same author the as 7+ Taskbar Tweaking Library) provides settings to configure shortcuts to move button groups, but there is no way to move the active button within its group as far as I know.

+## TODO
+- Allow changing the shortcuts dynamically — maybe using a config file or just command line arguments.